mariunaise/HDA-Thesis/content/SMHD.typ

 == Experiments<sect:smhd_experiments>

-We tested the implementation of @sect:smhd_implementation with the temperature dataset of @dataset.
+We tested the implementation of @sect:smhd_implementation with the dataset of @dataset.
 The dataset contains counts of positives edges of a toggle flip flop at a set evaluation time $D$.
 Based on the count and the evaluation time, the frequency of a ring oscillator can be calculated using: $f = 2 dot frac(k, D)$.
-Because we want to analyze the performance of the S-Metric method over different temperatures, both during enrollment and reconstruction, we are limited to the second part of the experimental measurements of @dataset.
+Because we want to analyze the performance of the S-Metric method over different temperatures, both during enrollment and reconstruction, we are limited to the experimental measurements of @dataset which varied the temperature during the FPGA operation.
 We will have measurements of $50$ FPGA boards available with $1600$ and $1696$ ring oscillators each.
 To obtain the values to be processed, we subtract them in pairs, yielding $800$ and $848$ ring oscillator frequency differences _df_.\
-Since the frequencies _f_ are normal distributed, the difference _df_ can be assumed to be zero-mean Gaussian distributed.
+Because we can assume that the frequencies _f_ are i.i.d., the difference _df_ can also be assumed to be i.i.d.
-To apply the values _df_ to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulti/invite <mxid>ng in uniform distributed values $tilde(italic("df"))$.
+To apply the values _df_ to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulting in uniform distributed values $tilde(x)$.
 Our resulting dataset consists of #glspl("ber") for quantization symbol widths of up to $6 "bits"$ evaluated with generated helper-data from up to $100 "metrics"$.
-We chose not to perform simulations for bit widths higher than $6 "bits"$, as we will see later that we have already reached a bit error rate of approx. $10%$ for these configurations.
+//We chose not to perform simulations for bit widths higher than $6 "bits"$, as we will see later that we have already reached a bit error rate of approx. $10%$ for these configurations.

 === Results & Discussion

 The bit error rate of different S-Metric configurations for naive labelling can be seen in @fig:global_errorrates.
-For this analysis, enrollment and reconstruction were both performed at room temperature and the quantizer was naively labelled.
+For this analysis, enrollment and reconstruction were both performed at room temperature. //and the quantizer was naively labelled.

 #figure(
   image("../graphics/25_25_all_error_rates.svg", width: 95%),
-  caption: [Bit error rates for same temperature execution.
-Here we can already observe the asymptotic loss of improvement in #glspl("ber") for higher metric numbers]
+  caption: [Bit error rates for same-temperature execution.
+Here we can already observe the asymptotic #glspl("ber") for higher metric numbers.
+The error rate is scaled logarithmically here.]
 )<fig:global_errorrates>

 We can observe two key properties of the S-Metric method in @fig:global_errorrates.
-The error rate in this plot is scaled logarithmically.\
+//The exponential growth of the error rate of classic 1-metric configurations can be observed through the increase of the error rates.
-The exponential growth of the error rate of classic 1-metric configurations can be observed through the linear increase of the error rates.
+The exponential growth of the @ber can be observed if we set $S=1$ and increase $M$ up to $6$.
-Also, as we expanded on in @par:offset_props, using more metrics will, at some point, not further improve the bit error rate of the key.
+Also, as we expanded on in @par:offset_props, at some point using more metrics will no longer improve the bit error rate of the key.
-At a symbol width of $m >= 6$ bits, no further improvement through the S-Metric method can be observed.
+At a symbol width of $M >= 6$ bits, no further improvement through the S-Metric method can be observed.

 #figure(
   include("../graphics/plots/errorrates_changerate.typ"),